PULPIT TODAY SERMONS

 Here’s why God had to become flesh.
 The first man, Adam, brought a pervading curse upon Creation when he sinned.
 That meant nothing from this sin-infected world could atone for our sinfulness.
 Everything from our soul to the soil to the stars was defiled.
 It would take something perfectly holy to redeem man.
 And that required heavenly intervention.
 That’s what happened in the Incarnation.
 God “became flesh and dwelt among us” and He accomplished what nothing earthly could accomplish.
 He provided redemption for men and restored Adam’s losses.

-It says we’re empowered to recover our purpose and direction in life.
+Jesus empowered us to recover our purpose and direction in life.

 “By his stripes” He restores your fellowship with God and man.